gnomeontherun/plg_system_gnomeinterface/README.md

 ##Installation

 To install first download the file from here if you have not already.
 Then log into the administrator and go to the Extensions menu->Install/Uninstall.
 From this spot you can install the plugin by clicking Browse and locating the file.
 Then click Upload and Install.
 It will install the plugin by default as disabled.
-So you need to go to the Extensions->Plugin Manager area and locate the new plugin called 'System - Module Position Defaults' and click on the title.
-Here you can edit the default filters to be used.
-Make sure that you enable the plugin and save the item.
-The next time you go to the module manager the defaults will be applied.
+So you need to go to the Extensions->Plugin Manager area and locate the new plugin called 'System - Gnome Interface Tweaks' and click on the title.
+Here you can edit the settings.

 ##License

-This is released under GPL v2.
+This is released under GPL v3.

 ##Support